African American Museum in Philadelphia: History

-Founding director

 Charles H. Wesley was a noted African American historian, educator, and author.
 He was the fourth African American to receive a Ph.D. from Harvard University.
 An ordained minister, Wesley's distinguished career included 40 years of leadership with the African Methodist Episcopal Church.
 In 1976, he served as Director of what was then known as the Afro-American Historical and Cultural Museum in Philadelphia.

-Renaming

 In 1997 the Afro-American Historical and Cultural Museum became known as the African American Museum in Philadelphia, under executive director Terri S. Rouse.

-Reopening

 In 2007, the AAMP received a $3 million grant from the city of Philadelphia for building renovations and improving displays for the museum's extensive collection.
 The museum closed March 9, 2009, and reopened June 18, 2009, with the unveiling of AUDACIOUS FREEDOM, a new core exhibit installation featuring the early history of African Americans in Philadelphia (1776–1876).

 Relocation Plans

-On August 11, 2022 it was announced by the City of Philadelphia that the Museum would move to the Family Court Building in preparation of the United States Semiquincentennial.
+On August 11, 2022, the City of Philadelphia announced that the Museum would move to the Family Court Building in preparation of the United States Semiquincentennial.